-Where is Yolanda?
-In February, she tweeted, “Can thank everyone enough for the support.
+Where did Yolanda go?
+In February 2017, she tweeted, “Can thank everyone enough for the support.
 Won’t be back on Cold Justice, but I’m looking at other projects I’ve been invited to.”

 She posted something similar to Facebook: “I won’t be returning to new episodes of Cold Justice.
 But you know I’m all about my job, and am looking at new projects I’ve been invited to.”